gingerlee/capstone-planning/README.md

 _A list of the absolute minimum features the project requires to meet_

 #### HomePage:
-* **See User Name logged in:** Users will be able to see their name logged in at the top of the screen at all times.
+* **See User Name logged in:** User will be able to see their name logged in at the top of the screen at all times.
+This initially will be hardcoded.
 Logging in and out will be additional features after MVP.

 * **See Challenge Details:** Users will be able to view details of challenge.